How Poor Drainage Destroys Property Value Before You Sell

 - Sticking Doors and Windows: When a foundation shifts, it can warp the entire frame of the house, causing doors and windows to jam or not close properly.

 The mere mention of foundation repair can send potential buyers running.
 The cost and complexity of these repairs are substantial, often involving extensive excavation and engineering work.
 Facing such a prospect, most buyers will either walk away or demand a price reduction that far exceeds the actual cost of the repair to compensate for the risk and hassle.
+You may also find our article on A Homeowner's Guide to Drainage System Maintenance helpful.

 Mold, Mildew, and Moisture: A Health Hazard That Repels Buyers